 - At 2 PM riot police arrive and walk insurgents off the Capitol steps.
 “Occupy DC” on January 20 has now surfaced in social medial chatter.

 - At 3 PM the Capitol Building is secured.
-Congress will resume the vote certification.
+Congress will resume the Electoral College vote certification.
 Both the House and Senate are trying to ‘talk down’ their members who had planned to object.

 - At 5:30 PM, Metropolitan Police are still trying to clear the West side of the Capitol campus.
 Media questions if the ‘siege on the capitol will result in resignations.’

-- A woman who was shot inside the US Capitol has died.
+- A woman (insurgent) who was shot inside the US Capitol has died.

-- A truck of Molotov cocktails and 3 more pipe bombs is discovered near the Capitol.
+- A truck of Molotov cocktails and 3 more pipe bombs are discovered near the Capitol.

 - Trump tweets: “This is what you get when you steal an election.”
 It’s his last tweet before Twitter locks his account (and the POTUS account as well) for 12 hours for inciting violence.
 Facebook suspends his accounts for 24 hours.